TencentARC/ArcNerf/docs/datasets.md

 transformation of camera(like norm_pose) consistent over all split.
 - scene_name: scene_name that is the folder name under `NSVF`.
 Use it to be identifier.
 - poses: for the poses, we do transform so that it matches the coord system in our proj.
+  - - Poses in all split are read and processed together for consistency.
 - images: The image are in `RGBA` channels, needs to blend rgb by alpha.
 You can get mask from `alpha`.

 ```